Exercise your credit card (and your good taste) along one of downtown’s most fashionable shopping streets.

 Send your taste buds on a trip with chocolate crafted from Fijian, Jamaican or Peruvian cacao beans.
 SOMA Chocolatemaker has won global awards for its micro-batch chocolate.
 Buy a bar or two to take home, and don’t forget to order a cup of artisanal drinking chocolate, available in a classic fudgy flavour and Mayan chili.

-Co-founder of Toronto’s iconic MAC Cosmetics, Frank Toskan has been busy with a new passion called Impact Kitchen, tucked away in Liberty Village.
+Co-founder of Toronto’s iconic MAC Cosmetics, Frank Toskan has been busy with a new passion called Impact Kitchen, also in Liberty Village (with additional locations across town).
 He founded it in 2015 with his trainer, Josh Broun, and they serve nutrient-rich food that powers up your bod with action-packed ingredients.
 Brunch on Paleo waffles, then grab some take-home snacks like blackberry collagen gummies and strawberry chia squares.

 Getting to King Street West: